- Fees for 2019-20

 - Teaching Assistantships

 The fee structure of the School of Graduate Studies differentiates between students who are Canadian citizens or permanent residents (non-visa) and students from other countries (visa).
+This year International (visa) PhD students will be assessed the same fees as non-visa students.
 The current fees for full-time students are as follows:

 These fees are, of course, in Canadian dollars.
 Tuition fees for part-time students are pro-rated.
 International students are not normally eligible for the Ontario Health Insurance Plan (OHIP), and are automatically enrolled in the University Health Insurance Plan (UHIP).

 Fees can be paid at any chartered bank in Canada.
-Students outside of Canada may forward payment by certified cheque or money order to:
+Students outside of Canada may forward payment by bank draft or money order in Canadian funds to:

 University of Toronto